lazypdo/migrator/README.md

 * A file **N.up.sql** defines the migration **from N-1 to N**.
 * A file **N.down.sql** defines the migration **from N back to N-1**.

-Versions must start with 1.
+Versioning start with 1.
 Every consequential upward migration must take the next natural number.
 When it is not possible to create a corresponding downward migration, it must be omitted.
 E.g. if "42.up.sql" exists, but "42.down.sql" does not, Migrator will only be able to go from 41 to 42 but never back.